anzai3458/nexus-scripts/README.md

 Key benefits:
 - 🚀 Simplifies managing multiple nodes from a single interface
 - 📈 Provides detailed error and success rate analytics
-- 🛠️ Automatically recovers from failures
+- 🛠️ Automatically recovers from failures and hanging processes
 - 📊 Maintains comprehensive logs for troubleshooting
 - ⚙️ Flexible configuration to meet your specific needs